 “I think that’s always a risk in science that we seek improvement and to make our lives better in some way, but that’s not always what we get.
 It might be years, and many unplanned mutations, before we realize what damage we did in the name of science.”

 – Name withheld

-Human cloning is not necessarily a moral issue, but it is an ethical issue based on the practice of regulation and oversight or lack thereof.
-Morality is based on religious beliefs or values.
+Human cloning is not necessarily a moral issue, but it is an ethical issue based on the practice of regulation and oversight, or lack thereof.
+Morality is based on religious beliefs and values.
 Ethical principles are based on how we conduct our behavior.
 If humanity wants to reproduce to bear children, build a Noah’s Ark to save endangered species from global disaster, collapse, or extinction, and harvest organs through embryonic stem cells, so be it.
-According to Human Genome, there are two types of techniques used for cloning: somatic cell nuclear transfer (cloning a human being to create a genetic copy through in vitro fertilization) and embryonic stem cells (extracted in research to treat a variety of diseases).
+According to Human Genome, there are two types of techniques used for cloning: somatic cell nuclear transfer (cloning a human being to create a genetic copy through IVF —in vitro fertilization) and embryonic stem cells (extracted in research to treat a variety of diseases).

-There are ethical implications of using cloned human beings for organ harvesting as alluded to in the film The Island that is basically in no way ethically or morally different from the black markets in the Asia-Pacific collecting organs from human bodies, dead or alive.
+There are ethical implications of using cloned human beings for organ harvesting as alluded to in the film The Island that is basically in no way ethically or morally different from the black markets collecting organs from human bodies, dead or alive.
 There are exceptions to the given rule, whether it is for the survival of one person from a chronic illness or reproduction for preventing the extinction of the human race.